shadid-bhai/taylor_swift_analysis/README.md

-# Taylor Swift Spotify Analysis: Popularity vs. Duration
+# Taylor Swift Spotify Analysis 📊

+An exploratory data analysis (EDA) of Taylor Swift's Spotify presence.
+This project examines the relationship between song popularity and technical track attributes using a Kaggle Spotify dataset.

-## 📌 Project Overview
+## 🎯 Project Goal
-This project explores a Kaggle Spotify dataset to analyze Taylor Swift's discography.
-The goal was to identify patterns in her most popular tracks and determine if there is a measurable relationship between song duration and listener popularity.

-## 📊 Key Insights
-* **The "Sweet Spot":** Most of Taylor's top-performing tracks fall within the 3.5 to 4.5-minute range.
-* **Volume vs. Value:** While she has a high volume of tracks, her popularity remains consistently in the top 1% of the dataset.
+The objective was to determine if song duration influences popularity and to analyze the distribution of tracks across her discography.

 ## 🛠️ Tech Stack
-* **Language:** Python 3.x
+- **Language:** Python
-* **Libraries:** Pandas (Data Cleaning), Matplotlib & Seaborn (Visualization), NumPy (Calculations).
+- **Libraries:** Pandas, Matplotlib, NumPy
+- **Dataset:** Spotify top artist tracks (Kaggle)

+## 📈 Key Findings & Correlations
+* **Correlation Result:** Based on the analysis, there is a **weak correlation** between track duration and popularity.
+This suggests that Taylor Swift's audience engagement is driven by factors other than song length.
+* **Artist Dominance:** The data highlights a high density of tracks with popularity scores above 75, showcasing consistent listener retention.
+* **Data Cleaning:** Performed preprocessing to handle missing values and formatted the duration metrics for accurate statistical plotting.

-## 🚀 How to Run
+## 🚀 How to Use
-1. Clone the repo: `git clone https://github.com/shadid-bhai/taylor_swift_analysis.git`
+1. Clone the repository.
-2. Install dependencies: `pip install -r requirements.txt`
-3. Open the notebook: `jupyter notebook notebooks/spotify_analysis.ipynb`
+2. Ensure you have `pandas` and `matplotlib` installed.
+3. Run `spotify_analysis.ipynb` to view the visualizations.

+## 📁 Repository Structure
+- `spotify_analysis.ipynb`: The main analysis and visualization notebook.
+- `spotify_data_clean.csv`: Preprocessed dataset used for the analysis.